ubergesundheit/assets-server/README.md

     TCP port from which the server will be reachable (default 8000) -src string
-    file path of the assets directory (default "./public") -url string
+    file path of the assets directory (default "./public")
-    URL path for the server (default "/")
 ```